The configuration of these needles is based on the particular fabric to be sewn.

 C. Metallic (Metafil and Metallica) needle

-: Sewing with decorative metallic threads.
+Uses: Sewing with decorative metallic threads.

 Configuration: Has universal or standard point; large, elongated eye; and large groove to allow fragile metallic and synthetic filament threads to flow smoothly.